10 Mistakes Childminders make on Parent Questionnaires

 Good luck with whatever you decide to do.

-My NEW Communication with Parents Pack includes tools to help you to create a home learning plan for your setting, plus details suggestions on specific ways you can support learning at home.
+The Partnership with Parents Pack includes tools to help you to create a home learning plan for your setting, plus details suggestions on specific ways you can support learning at home.
 The pack includes information for new childminders setting up and for experienced childminders hoping to achieve outstanding.

 • Supporting learning at home